arq5x/gemini/docs/content/tools.rst

 Other tools such as `mendel_errors` additional columns at the end.

+When queries are limited to variants in genes, the output will be in `gene`, `chrom` order as opposed to the usual `gene`, `position` order.

 .. warning::

     As of version 0.16.0, the inheritance tools (autsomal_dominant,